 - Frequent change in corrective lenses.
 As the cataract grows, it can affect both near and far vision (and even cause temporary improvement).
 You may find that you often need new prescriptions for eyeglasses or contact lenses.

 - Symptoms may vary depending on the part of the lens that is affected.
-For example, nuclear cataracts, which cloud the center of the eye, can make it difficult to see in bright light when the pupil of the eye gets smaller.
-Cortical and posterior subcapsular cataracts can worsen problems with glare.
+For example, posterior subcapsular cataracts, which cloud the center of the back of the lens, can make it difficult to read and to see in bright light when the pupil of the eye gets smaller.
+Cortical cataracts can worsen problems with glare.
+Nuclear cataracts, because of their brownish tint, typically cause problems seeing colors correctly, although this may not be detectable until the first eye has cataract surgery, causing the brownish tint in the un-operated eye to become obvious.

 Either an ophthalmologist or an optometrist can examine people for cataracts, but only ophthalmologists are qualified to treat cataracts.